brittanymflowers/squishmallow-math/user-stories/phase-2-core-game.md

 **Acceptance Criteria:**

-- [ ] Game screen displays one problem at a time in large, readable font
+- [x] Game screen displays one problem at a time in large, readable font
-- [ ] Problem appears in a prominent, centered location
+- [x] Problem appears in a prominent, centered location
-- [ ] Clean, uncluttered layout with proper spacing
+- [x] Clean, uncluttered layout with proper spacing
-- [ ] Child-friendly colors and visual design
+- [x] Child-friendly colors and visual design
-- [ ] Clear visual hierarchy focusing attention on the problem
+- [x] Clear visual hierarchy focusing attention on the problem

 **Definition of Done:**

-- Game screen layout is intuitive and visually appealing
+- Game screen layout is intuitive and visually appealing ✅
-- Problem display is optimized for 8-year-old readability
+- Problem display is optimized for 8-year-old readability ✅

 ---